notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 ### Actions

 Now if you look at the diagram again, you will see that at the bottom there is the UI part which has the buttons.
 This is typically the React Native part of the app.
-When the users click on the buttons.
-Something gets triggered.
+When the users click on the buttons, something gets triggered.
 Depending on which button is clicked, the trigger will be different.
 This is what we call an **Action**.
 An action is a plain JavaScript object that has a type property.
 The type property describes the type of action that happened.
 For example, if the user clicks on the **Deposit** button, the action will be something like this:

 ```js
 {